AnonymouX47/term-image/README.md

 Run `term-img --help` to see full usage info.

 ### TUI (Text-based/Terminal User Interface)
-The controls are context-based and displayed at the bottom of the terminal window.
+The controls are **context-based** and displayed at the bottom of the terminal window.
-Pressing the `F1` key (in most contexts) brings up a help menu describing the various controls (called _actions_) in that context.
+Pressing the `F1` key (in most contexts) brings up a **help** menu describing the available controls (called *actions*) in that context.

-The TUI controls can be configured by modifying the config file `~/.term_img/config.json` (more on that coming up in the documentation).
+The TUI controls can be configured by modifying the config file `~/.term_img/config.json`.
+See the [Configuration](https://term-img.readthedocs.io/en/latest/viewer/config.html) section.
+[Here](https://github.com/AnonymouX47/term-img/blob/main/vim-style_config.json) is a config file with Vim-style key-bindings (majorly navigation).
+*Remember to rename the file to `config.json`.*

 ### Library
-See the [examples]() for usage samples and the [documentation]() for full description and details of the available features.
+See the [tutorial](https://term-img.readthedocs.io/en/latest/library/tutorial.html) for a more detailed introduction and the [reference](https://term-img.readthedocs.io/en/latest/library/reference/index.html) for full descriptions and details of the available features.

-**NOTE:**
-1. **The examples and documentation are in progress**.
-Please bear with the help messages (for the CLI/TUI) and docstrings (for the library) for now. **Thanks**
-2. The project is currently at a stage where the public API can change without notice.
+_**NOTE:** The project is currently at a stage where the public API might change without warning but significant changes will always be specified in the [changelog](https://github.com/AnonymouX47/term-img/blob/main/CHANGELOG.md)._

 ## Contribution

-If you find any bugs or want to suggest a new feature, please open a new issue with proper description (after browsing through the existing issues and making sure you won't create a duplicate).
+If you've found any bug or want to suggest a new feature, please open a new [issue](https://github.com/AnonymouX47/term-img/issues) with proper description, after browsing/searching through the existing issues and making sure you won't create a duplicate.

-For code contributions, please make sure you read the [guidelines](CONTRIBUTING.md).
+For code contributions, please make sure you read through the [guidelines](https://github.com/AnonymouX47/term-img/blob/main/CONTRIBUTING.md).

 Also, check out the [WIP](#wip) and [TODO](#todo) sections below.
-If you wish to work on any of these, please open a [discussion](https://github.com/AnonymouX47/term-img/discussions) (if one hasn't been opened yet), so the implementation can be discussed.
+If you wish to work on any of the listed tasks, please go through the [discussions](https://github.com/AnonymouX47/term-img/discussions) tab and join in on an ongoing discussion about a task or create a new discussion if one hasn't been created yet, so that the implementation can be discussed.

+Hint: You can filter discussions by *Category* or *label* or simply *search* using the task's name or description.

 For anything other than the above (such as questions or anything that would fit under the term "discussion"), please open a new [discussion](https://github.com/AnonymouX47/term-img/discussions) instead.